 e-Billing is a process to review & approve the outside counsel invoices.
 The invoice information is further used in analyzing the in-house legal spending, in the form of reports. e-Billing systems are specifically designed to accomplish these goals.

-E-billing has been around in the legal world for a while, and it offers many advantages.
+e-Billing has been a part of the legal world for a while, and it offers many advantages.
 The biggest is that it allows an in-house legal department to catch billing errors much earlier in the invoicing process, thus facilitating the saving of time and money.
-These systems can have a positive impact on the efficiency and profitability of any office.

 All of this is eliminated with electronic billing.
-It is a system that simplifies the invoice review process, saving countless hours that are wasted by bureaucratic error and evaluation.
-E-billing streamlines the process, saving in-house counsel hours, if not days of valuable work time.
+It is a system that simplifies the invoice review process, saving countless hours.

-By creating a streamlined electronic proces, e-billing increases the work effeciency resulting in cost savings.
+By creating a streamlined electronic process, e-Billing increases the work efficiency, ultimately resulting in cost savings.

 In reality, there are no major barriers to electronic billing.
-Most law firms are familiar with the processes involved in submitting an e-billing invoice.
-It is now the legal department’s turn to take charge and get streamline their invoice process mechanism once and for all.
+Most law firms are familiar with the processes involved in submitting an e-Billing invoice.
+It is now the legal department’s turn to take charge and simplify their invoice processes once and for all.